 The rate at which students with LD leave high school with a regular high school diploma has been gradually rising for a decade, yet still remains well below the graduation rate for students without special education status.
-Ten percent more students received a regular high school diploma in 2007 than in 1997 (61% vs. 51%).
+Far more students received a regular high school diploma in 2009 than in 2000 (64% vs. 52%).

-The number of students with LD receiving a certificate of completion (something other than a regular high school diploma) has increased dramatically over the past decade.
-Just 7% of students received a certificate in 1997; in 2007 that percentage doubled to 14%.
-This may be due in part to the increase in the number of states instituting several diploma options (i.e. alternative means of graduating from high school other than a regular high school diploma) such as a "certificate of completion" over the past decade.
-This expanding array of differentiated or alternative diplomas is, to a large extent, a response to the high school exit exams more and more states are requiring all students to pass in order to receive a regular high school diploma.
+At the same time, the number of students with LD receiving a certificate of completion (something other than a regular high school diploma) has increased dramatically over the past decade.
+Just 7% of students received a certificate in 2000; in 2009 that percentage rose to 13%.
+This may be due in part to the increase in the number of states instituting several diploma options (i.e., alternative means of graduating from high school other than a regular high school diploma) such as a "certificate of completion" over the past decade.
+The expanding array of differentiated or alternative diplomas is, to a large extent, a response to the high school exit exams more and more states are requiring all students to pass in order to receive a regular high school diploma.
 Since such exams pose difficulty for several groups of students, including students with disabilities, many states offer alternative diplomas.
 Some alternatives are available to all students, while others are reserved only for students with disabilities.